-Our youth volunteers have been taking a look at member groups' social media to see how they measure up when it comes to engaging young people.
+Our volunteers have been taking a look at member groups' social media to see how they measure up when it comes to engaging young people.
 Here are some tips they passed on to us that you might find useful.

 1/3 content promotes your group